top of page

-If you’re curious about whether EMDR therapy can be done virtually, the answer is yes — EMDR can absolutely be done online, and research shows it can be just as effective as in-person EMDR.
+If you’re curious about whether EMDR therapy can be done virtually, the answer is yes — EMDR can absolutely be done online.
+Research shows it can be just as effective as in-person EMDR.

-As trauma therapists continue to embrace telehealth, virtual EMDR has become a powerful and accessible option for healing PTSD, complex trauma, chronic stress, and nervous system dysregulation — all from the safety and comfort of home.
-Yes, this means you can join in pjs if you like!
+As trauma therapists embrace telehealth, virtual EMDR has become a powerful and accessible option for healing PTSD, complex trauma, chronic stress, and nervous system dysregulation — all from the safety and comfort of home.
+Yes, this means you can join in your PJs if you like!

 Let’s explore how it works, who benefits, and how to prepare.